BoBkiNN/mc-server-installer/README.md

 - concurrent installing and update checking
 - resolve asset dependencies
 - store data version in manifest and cache for later migration support
-- rename registries to something like action/model action/handler